 |Bloom Time||July to September|

-|Flower Color||Dependent on cultivar. green-to purple|
+|Flower Color||Dependent on cultivar, green to purple|

-Ornamental millet is a tolerant plant, it can sustain itself in drier soils and drought.
+Ornamental millet is a tolerant plant.
+It can sustain itself in drier soils and drought.
 It prefers good drainage as it has some issues with becoming waterlogged.
 Salt levels and pH balance is not an issue for this plant either.

 Pennisetum glaucum has medium needs for water.
 It is not considerably thirsty, and this can be offset by a good layer of mulch.
 Consider 1 inch of rain per week.

 Temperature and Humidity

 Ornamental millet is not hardy, rather it is a hot climate, warm-season plant.
 Higher temperatures result in faster growth and taller plants.
 As long as the soil is kept evenly moist, high humidity is not required.